RegisGraptin/CookingPlanner/README.md

         Idea : Given a url and a website, we could have different manner of generating new urls.
         Thus this process should be delegated on the main class extractor (Marmiton, Recette-du-coin, ...)

+## MVP

+- Hypothesis 1 : We generate only a main dish at the moment.
+In future version we could think on the decomposition of a meal in entree, main meal, dessert...

 # MONGO DB links